Frequently Asked Questions

 dotted line 365

 Not necessarily.
-The awards are about the quality of television production and content creation in the regions, not just programmes about regions or watched only in regions.
+The awards are about the quality of television production and video content creation in the regions, not just programmes about regions or watched only in regions.
 However, there is no doubt that the judges prefer regional relevance.
 The programme need not have been made for broadcast in a region because we want to show how regional productions add value to networks and have the quality to travel around the world also.
 A programme made by a central production team about a general subject and for broadcast primarily on the national network or internationally will generally be at a disadvantage in these awards.
 The smaller countries, clearly, may not have regional broadcasting and allowance is made for this.

 See Award Criteria: For all categories